isolver/ioHub/docs/iohub/api_and_manual/start_here.rst

 ioHub API Manual and Specification
 ####################################

-This section of the documentation provides the information on how to use the ioHub Event Framework and the ioHub
-API details for parts of the ioHub Framework that an end user of the ioHub may want to know about.
+We believe ioHub users will benefit from big picture understanding of the ioHub Event Monitoring Framework along with descriptions of implemented functions and classes.
+The documentation within the API Manual describes how to maximze full functionality of the ioHub Event Monitoring Framework, from an overview of ioHub at the process level, to the ioHub Event Model, to data storage and utility classes, and finally to full integration of ioHub with PsychoPy.

-We do not cover *back-end* related API's that are only of importance to a developer working on the ioHub source code, or creating a new Device class or Common Eye Tracker Implementation.
+This User Manual does not cover *back-end* related API's that are only of importance to a developer working on the ioHub source code, or creating a new Device class or Common Eye Tracker Implementation.